0000sir/larger-neural-style/README.md

 bigbrush.sh input_file style_file

+If you face a permission error, try using chmod to fix the issue:

+`chmod u+x ./bigbrush.sh`

 # how it works
 ## 1. Generate The First Output Image:
 It is recommended that you change the Neural-Style parameters to your linking.